Ntropic/QAlgebra.jl/To_Do.md

 - [ ] Add *QInt* with integral solver also for time.
 Should only accept `t_index=0`
     - [ ] Numerical Solver
     - [ ] Sampler
+    - [ ] Finder of QInt types (which CFunctions are present) -> for this the CFunctions need to be reorder_full -> and detection be permutation invariant between index names.

 ## Medium Priority
 - [x] is_t_var